Lazerbeak12345/luanti_luarocks_wrapper/README.md

 There are certian things not available from within the Luanti mod sandbox.
 It is not possible to provide a subset of these things, and if the LuaRocks package you need requires that, this Luanti mod can't help you.

 Should I release the CLI tooling, I will have a partial solution, but you would still need the user to mark your mod as trusted.

+A few examples, as I find them:

+- Rocks with external dependencies
+- Rocks that require compilation/are not written in 100% lua